Chapter 1 - Dragoonsbane Lake

 "...
 Be well.
 It can't be easy to stay in that cottage all alone."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JustdudemanWrite a Review